Should You Put Your Mortgage Into Forbearance?

-The CARES Act protections apply to loans that Fannie Mae or Freddie Mac own (you can look up your loan using those two links), and HUD, FHA, USDA, and VA loans.
+The CARES Act protections apply to loans that Freddie Mac own (you can look up your loan using those two links), and HUD, FHA, USDA, and VA loans.
 You can call your mortgage servicer if you’re unsure, and you’ll also work with your servicer to put your loan into forbearance if you have a federally backed mortgage.

 If you don’t have a federally backed mortgage—about half of people with mortgages don’t—your mortgage servicer may still offer you help.

 The American Bankers Association (ABA) has a list of banks and their coronavirus hardship options (for mortgages and other types of accounts) that you can review.
 However, some mortgage servicers won’t appear there if they aren’t part of the ABA.
 Additionally, states are working with lenders and servicers to put similar protections into place for homeowners.

 As with the federal options, you may need to contact your servicer and request a forbearance.
 Be prepared to answer questions about your financial situation, such as why you’re having trouble making payments and whether you believe this is a temporary or permanent situation.

 Also, ask about the options available to you, as forbearance might not be the only hardship assistance program the servicer offers.

 Whether you qualify for forbearance under the CARES Act or directly with your servicer, mortgage forbearance can either allow you to temporarily pay less on your bill, or pause making payments altogether.